Incorrectly Wired Service Disconnect Switch

 AFD = The Alternator Field Disconnect feature found on certain battery switches

-When wiring any performance marine alternator optimal performance will be realized when wired in the following manner:
+When wiring any high performance marine alternator & regulator the optimal charging performance will be realized when wired in the following manner:

 - The alternator B+ & B- are directly wired to the house bank or the bank that gets routinely discharged the most

-- The alternators voltage sensing circuit is directly wired to the same bank the alternator is wired to
+- The alternator regulators voltage sensing circuit is directly wired to the same bank the alternator is wired to

-If your paying attention to the wiring laid out above, you’ll quickly realize that even with the main battery switches set to OFF the alternator B+ still has live power from the house bank.
+If your paying attention to the wiring laid out above, you’ll quickly realize that even with the main battery switches set to OFF the alternator regulators B+ / power wire still has live power from the house bank.
 This can be dangerous to a service technician who may be working on your engine and not know or realize the alternator is direct wired to the house bank.
-Don’t worry there is an easy way to handle this and it is called an Alternator Service Disconnect Switch or ASD..
+Don’t worry, there is an easy way to handle this and it is called an Alternator Service Disconnect Switch or ASD..

 Service Disconnect Switch Best Practices